chef-boneyard/chef-web-docs-2016/step_resource/step_resource_deploy_add_private_key_from_data_bag.rst

 ..
 This is an included how-to.

-If you only want people who have access to your Chef organization to get access to this key, you could add it to an encrypted data bag instead.
-You could also add the repository, deploy_to, etc to the data bag if desired as well.
+If you only want people who have access to your |chef| organization to get access to this key, you could add it to an encrypted data bag instead.
+You could also add the repository, deploy_to, etc., to the data bag if desired as well.

 To add a private key to a node: